C++/Qt Desktop App · Free & Open Source

 Advertisement

 If you practice algorithms regularly, you eventually run into a quiet but expensive problem: the work becomes hard to remember.
 You solve a LeetCode problem today, struggle with a Codeforces graph task tomorrow, bookmark an AtCoder dynamic programming problem for later, and after a few weeks your progress is spread across browser history, platform profiles, random notes, screenshots and half-finished spreadsheets.
-The result is not just inconvenience.
-It makes practice less effective because you lose the context that turns each problem into a lesson.
+The result is not just inconvenience — it makes practice less effective because you lose the context that turns each problem into a lesson.

 The best way to track coding problems is to keep a structured practice log that records the problem, platform, status, difficulty, topic tags, rating, time spent, notes and review intent.
 A good tracker should answer simple questions quickly: Which dynamic programming problems did I fail?
 How many hard problems did I solve this month?
 What topics take me the longest?
 Which problems should I retry before an interview?
-Without those answers, algorithm practice can feel productive while still being poorly directed.

 Why Tracking Coding Problems Is Hard

 Most developers start by assuming the platform will remember everything for them.
 LeetCode stores submissions, Codeforces stores contests and AtCoder keeps accepted solutions, but those records are platform-specific.
 They rarely explain your reasoning, your failed ideas, or whether a problem was solved after reading the editorial.
 They also do not combine your practice across websites.
-If your training includes interview problems, virtual contests and topic drills, you need a place that sees the whole picture.

 Another challenge is that algorithm progress is not linear.
 Solving ten easy array problems may feel good, but it does not prove readiness for harder graph, tree or dynamic programming tasks.
 A useful tracker makes patterns visible.
-You may discover that you solve medium binary search problems quickly but consistently spend too long on recursion.
-You may notice that your failed problems cluster around shortest paths or bitmask DP.
-That insight is difficult to get from memory alone.

 What a Good Algorithm Practice Tracker Should Include

 A strong coding problem tracker does not need to be complicated, but it does need the right fields.
 At minimum, record the problem name, platform, URL, status, difficulty and tags.
 These fields make the tracker searchable and allow you to group problems by topic or progress stage.
-For example, you can filter for unsolved graph problems, solved hard problems, or all Codeforces tasks rated around 1600.

 Status